pbing/HeadPhoneAmp/README.md

 # Headpone amplifier with TPA6120A2

-Build on perforated board, no PCB yet.
+Build on perforated board.
+PCB not verified.